EGI-Federation/documentation/content/en/users/data/management/rucio/commands/_index.md

 A command to delete a rule which you have created.
 Just because you have deleted a rule does not mean the file will be deleted.
 But it will adjust your quota accordingly.
-Other people within your VO may also having a rule that states the file needs to be at the same site.
+Other people within your VO may also have a rule that states the file needs to be at the same site.

 ```shell